-- Appendix 3.5.1(a) Gazettal of LEP amendment for the Development - Appendix 3.5.1(b) Planning Proposal for the LWC site re-zoning - Appendix 3.5.1(c) REF Executive Summary for the reticulation network - Appendix 3.5.1(d) REF Executive Summary for the water recycling facility
+- Appendix 3.5.1(a) Development Concept Approval - Appendix 3.5.1(b) Development Applications for the Development - Appendix 3.5.1(c) LWC Statement of Environmental Effects - Appendix 3.5.1(d) Reticulation Review of Environmental Factors

-4.3.13 Where relevant, what land capability assessments have been undertaken on the proposed land disposal area?
+4.3.13 3 Where relevant, what land capability assessments have been undertaken on the proposed land disposal area?
 Provide a copy of any soil capability assessment in Appendix 4.3.13.

-The response to this question may be used to draft a proposed licence, if a licence is granted.
-The response to this question will be used to determine whether the activities authorised by a licence (if granted) present a significant risk of harm to the environment (Reg cl.7).
+The res sponse to this question may be used to draft a proposed licence, if a licence is granted. sponse to this question will be used to determine whether the activities authorised by a (if granted) present a significant risk of harm to the environment (Reg cl.7). will be s recycled water will be used for irrigation of the Development's landscaped areas, these specially-designed spaces highly altered from the current light industrial land uses.
+It is re not applicable to undertake a land capability assessment.